 The Workers Compensation Board (WCB) of Manitoba has more of your money than it needs, and this amount is growing!
-In 2017, WCB is at a 148.8% funding level – well above its targeted funding ratio of 130%.
+In 2017, WCB was $254 million overfunded, or 148.8% – well above its targeted funding ratio of 130%.

 What does this mean for your business?

 CFIB met with Premier Brian Pallister and Minister Blaine Pedersen in July, 2018 to raise this important issue.
-We delivered over 2,500 signed petitions calling for a surplus rebate.
+We delivered over 2,500 signed petitions calling for a rebate of the entire $254 million surplus.

 Results to date: